 Despite all the issues regarding legislation, the United States is the second biggest weed smoking population in the world.
 A recent survey shows that 16.3% of Americans smoke weed; only Iceland has a higher rate with 18.3%.
 Apparently, only 8% of Dutch people consume marijuana!

 Perhaps more pertinently, 8.4 million Americans smoke marijuana almost every day.
 While there are a lot of recreational users, most people still need weed to tackle medical issues such as chronic pain, anxiety, and depression.
 While high-profile entities like rapper Nate Dogg recommend that we “smoke weed everyday,” is this actually a good idea or should we be wary of long-term effects?
 Remember, marijuana research is still in its relative infancy, and there are very few longer-term studies.
-Let’s take a look at the pros and possible cons.
+Therefore, some individuals may be wondering, “is it bad to smoke weed everyday?”.
+Let’s take a look at the possible pros and cons of smoking weed everyday.

 5 Reasons Why We Should Smoke Weed Everyday

 For some, every day is weed day.
 Others might be wondering “is weed bad for you?”.
 Here are some major reasons why consuming cannabis can actually be quite beneficial:

 One of the great myths surrounding cannabis is that it makes you lazy and unmotivated.
 While there are some marijuana strains notorious for inducing couch lock, sativa strains are often energizing and could be just what you need to get through monotonous daily tasks.
 If you’re looking for a solution that just might prove better than your morning cup of coffee, consider smoking weed.